-- At least fifteen percent (20%) of the affordable units must have annual rents plus utility allowance of no more than 30% of 30% AMI, and be reserved for very low income households earning less than 50% AMI. - No more than fifteen (15%) of the affordable units can have annual rents plus utility allowance between 30% of 80% AMI and 30% of 120% AMI (Moderate-Income Units).
+- Rents for affordable units must be the lessor of the designated restricted rent limit or ten percent (10%) below market rate for the neighborhood. - At least fifteen percent (15%) of the affordable units must have annual rents plus utility allowance of no more than 30% of 30% AMI, and be reserved for very low income households earning less than 50% AMI.